ikeisuke/slack-app-example/README.md

-# Example for Slack App with AWS API Gateway
+# Example for Slack App with Amazon API Gateway